Updated: March, 2023

-Each classic espresso-based drink that has ‘breve’ added to its name, be it a latte, a mocha or a cappuccino, has its milk component replaced with half-and-half.
+Each classic espresso-based drink that has ‘breve’ added to its name, be it a caffè latte, a caffè mocha, or a cappuccino, has its milk component replaced with half-and-half.

 This makes the beverage richer, more viscous and creamier.

-Half-and-half also froths pretty well which makes the breve more enjoyable for those who like a fluffier consistency.
+Half-and-half also froths pretty well which makes the breve more enjoyable for those who like milk with pleasant texture and stable microfoam.

 Have in mind though, that it’s not sweetened.

 Nevertheless, at classic coffee shops, they don’t add sugar by default, which is why your coffee wouldn’t be as sweet.